 - Ongoing collaboration between the Workforce Development Council (WDC) and industry.
 The WDC to provide advisory plus brokerage and promote careers in the sector.
-Sector advocacy is needed, bringing together and building on current initiatives, with sustainable funding to promote the sector and build the workforce.
-Ensure consistency of messaging about the industry to future employees, influencers and education providers. - Workforce planning to understand employers' skill needs, so that skills can be delivered at both a regional and role level by the education sector. - Corporate traineeships, scholarships. - Promote sector stories, especially where people can utilise transferable skills (to help both applicants and employers recognise this). - Promote the accommodation sector as global and fun, a place for "people people", who can be of service and develop skills.
+Sector advocacy is needed, with sustainable funding to promote the sector and build the workforce. - ▶ More apprentice programmes in the accommodation sector, supported by government.
+E.g. wage support for hotel business management qualifications. - ► Corporate traineeships, scholarships. - ▶ Promote sector stories, especially where people can utilise transferable skills (to help both applicants and employers recognise this). - ▶ Promote the accommodation sector as global and fun, a place for "people people", who can be of service and develop skills.
 Showcase careers, highlight the opportunities and create more positivity around the sector. - Support hotels with training, as previous trainers are now too busy, e.g. bring in a trainer. - Support for employees to become workplace assessors quickly and conveniently, through an online 4098 programme, rather than face to face programmes run sporadically in regions.
-E-learning to deliver 4098 could be self-paced with online support and assessment. - Support businesses to understand how to build back better, identify new opportunities and create new habits. - Promote affected regions e.g. Queenstown, as a destination to attract a talent pipeline (as well as domestic visitors). - More on the ground support is needed to help the wellbeing of the workforce e.g. EAP, especially in the hardest hit regions.
+E-learning to deliver 4098 could be self-paced with online support and assessment. - ▶ Support businesses to understand how to build back better, identify new opportunities and create new habits. - Promote affected regions e.g. Queenstown, as a destination to attract a talent pipeline (as well as domestic visitors). - ▶ More on the ground support is needed to help the wellbeing of the workforce e.g. EAP, especially in the hardest hit regions.

-\ Hinonga Kōkiri / Head Start Project COVID-19 Industry Response Survey - Accommodation sector respondents
+Hinonga Kökiri / Head Start Project COVID-19 Industry Response Survey - Accommodation sector respondents

-- There is a generational shift happening, so find ways of leveraging the gig economy, with short term hospitality and tourism work to meet the fluctuating needs of the accommodation sector. - One idea is to develop a pool of trained, commercially competent casual staff in hospitality that can step into a business and make a contribution rather than having to put the pressure on the rest of the team (and maybe compromising service).
+- ► There is a generational shift happening, so find ways of leveraging the gig economy, with short term hospitality and tourism work to meet the fluctuating needs of the accommodation sector. - One idea is to develop a pool of trained, commercially competent casual staff in hospitality that can step into a business and make a contribution rather than having to put the pressure on the rest of the team (and maybe compromising service).